hemeai/ToxBind/README.md

 - [ ] Combine all workflow into one
 - [ ] Add target sequence, PBD ID of target sequence, Date and BindCraft version
 - [ ] Add GCP backend also
+- [ ] Build consensus toxin with AF2

 ## 5. References & Useful Links